Key scientist quits Sage after admitting ‘error of judgment’ on distancing

 Prof Ferguson’s research with Imperial College London colleagues warned that 250,000 people could die in the UK without drastic action before the Prime Minister imposed the restrictions.

-“I accept I made an error of judgment and took the wrong course of action.
-I have therefore stepped back from my involvement in Sage,” Prof Ferguson told the Telegraph.
+“I accept I made an error of judgement and took the wrong course of action.
+I have therefore stepped back from my involvement in Sage,” Prof Ferguson said.

 “I acted in the belief that I was immune, having tested positive for coronavirus, and completely isolated myself for almost two weeks after developing symptoms.